2025-2026 guide is free resource for planning trips to Poconos

 The PMVB partners with Bailey Design & Advertising to create the guide in both print and digital versions.
 The free publication is updated each year and serves as the official guide to help guests plan their getaway to the four counties of the Pocono Mountains.
-The guide includes information about small towns in the Poconos, things to do, places to stay, restaurants and dining, midweek getaways and lots more.
+The guide includes information about small towns in the Poconos, things to do, places to stay, restaurants and dining, annual events and lots more.

 The free travel guide is available in high-traffic locations such as PA welcome centers, PMVB visitors centers, roughly 50 Wawa stores in Pennsylvania, travel shows, rest areas, turnpike plazas, and AAA offices.
 Travelers and Pocono residents can also request to have a travel guide mailed directly to them.